Floorp-Projects/Floorp/toolkit/components/telemetry/docs/start/report-gecko-telemetry-in-glean.rst

 Tag scalars in ``Scalars.yaml``
 ----------------------------------
 Accumulations to non-tagged scalars are ignored if streaming Telemetry is enabled.
-To tag a scalar you must add the `geckoview_streaming` product to the `products list <https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/collection/scalars.html#required-fields>`__  in the `Scalars.yaml file <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/telemetry/Scalars.yaml>`__ .
+To tag a scalar you must add the `geckoview_streaming` product to the :ref:`products list <scalars-required-fields>`  in the `Scalars.yaml file <https://hg.mozilla.org/mozilla-central/file/tip/toolkit/components/telemetry/Scalars.yaml>`__ .

 Add Glean metrics to ``metrics.yaml``
 -------------------------------------